timothyrusso/web_project_1/README.md

 ## Technologies

-This project is made with HTML5 and CSS3, it contains flexbox, animations, embedded content and it follows the BEM Methodology with a structured file path organisation.
+This project is made with HTML5 and CSS3, it contains flexbox, animations, embedded content and it follows the BEM Methodology with a structured file path organization.

 ## Plans for finalizing the project